TheArchitectDev/Architect.Identities/README.md

 ## TLDR

 The **[DistributedId](#distributed-ids)** is a single ID that combines the advantages of auto-increment IDs and UUIDs.

+The **[DistributedId128](#distributedid128)** is a 128-bit UUID replacement with the advantages of the DistributedId and practically no rate limits or collisions, at the cost of more space.

 For sensitive scenarios where zero metadata must be leaked from an ID, **[PublicIdentities](#public-identities)** can transform any ID into a public representation that reveals nothing, without ever introducing an unrelated secondary ID.